Cerazette

 Following oral administration, the relative bioavailability of desogestrel compared to a solution, as measured by serum levels of etonogestrel, is approximately 100%.

-Cerazette Toxicity
+Cerazette side effects and Toxicity

 Symptoms of overdose include nausea and vaginal bleeding.